CliveBl/ExpenseCalculator/README.md

 Contributers are welcome to add support for various banks file formats.

 Run as follows in Windows Terminal:

+**python expenseCalculator.py Current Account_29052022_0749.xlsx**

-(You can run it in Windows cmd, but it does not support languages other than English) python bankDiscount.py Current Account_29052022_0749.xlsx
+You can run it in Windows cmd, but it does not support languages other than English.
+Windows Powershell supports other languages.
+See testScriptForPowerShell.ps1 for examples.

+Requires Python 3.8 or above.

 Libraries that may need installing:

-\# python.exe -m pip install --upgrade pip
+ python.exe -m pip install --upgrade pip

-\# python.exe -m pip install -r requirements.txt
+ python.exe -m pip install -r requirements.txt

 or

-\# pip install pandas
+ pip install pandas

-\# pip install openpyxl
+ pip install openpyxl

-\# pip install matplotlib
+ pip install matplotlib

-\# pip install parse
+ pip install parse

 For pdf statements only:

-\# pip install tabula-py
+ pip install tabula-py

 Also install Java from
 Windows: https://www.java.com/download/ie_manual.jsp